HoRaMusic/RadioMusic-ComplexVCO/README.md

 https://www.youtube.com/watch?v=IRLR-bwYAhg&t=32s
 Two features has been added:
 - A long press and hold the button allows to set the fine tune of the VCO by turning the frequency knob.
-- A very long press allow to record the current VCO setting, the recorded setting is automatically loaded when starting(powering) the module.
+- A very long press until the led is upligthed (not flashing) allow to record the current VCO setting, the recorded setting is automatically loaded when starting(powering) the module.
 (Anti aliasing has been improved since the video release)

 TODO: